Happy New Year! Please be patient as we finish rolling out the new brand.

 We are based in London (UK), along with the majority of the team, but we also have team members in Bogor (Indonesia), Maribor (Slovenia) and Nice (France).
 We’re a company with proud Indonesian roots and a desire to give back to the incredible Indonesian culture that has given us the gift of tempeh, but with an international perspective - as reflected in our team.

 We (Driando, Chris, Elin and Fabio) came up with the idea for the business at the end of 2018, but we didn’t finalise our name or brand until April 2019 and we didn't launch our first product range until January 2020.
 So it’s been a bit of whirlwind since then, but we've loved it!
 We're so grateful to be able to spend our time celebrating the incredible food that is tempeh and getting more and more people excited about eating naturally delicious and nutritious food.
 Thank you so much for your support which has allowed us to do that.

 We all fell in love with tempeh and plant-based eating for different reasons.
 Some of us through environmental reasons, some through animal rights, some through health reasons, some through a passion for shining a spotlight on this incredible but often overlooked Indonesian food, and some a mix of them all.
 What brought us all together was simply a desire to help people to live healthier and happier lives - through protecting people and our planet alike.
 Tempeh was just the perfect way to do so.

 DISCOVER 11 OF OUR FAVOURITE tempeh recipes

 If you aren't sure how to cook tempeh or are looking for some inspiration, download this Tempeh Cookbook.
-You'll discover our favourite natural recipes, along with some fun tempeh facts and surprising activities
+You'll discover our favourite flavour-packed recipes, along with some fun tempeh facts and surprising activities